YudiXiao/PowerDAB/README.md

 If you would just need basic calculations, try to use the simulation app.

-For advanced model based optimization/design, try to down load the source code and use the functins inside.
+For advanced model based optimization/design, try to download the source code and use the functins inside.

 Have fun!